lcockerham/UK_Games_To_Cal/README.md

 This Python script automatically imports Kentucky Basketball game schedules into Google Calendar.
 It parses HTML schedule data from https://ukathletics.com/sports/mbball/schedule/ and creates Google calendar events for upcoming games while skipping past games and avoiding duplicate entries.

-This was mostly generated using Claude - I haven't closely code reviewed it, and onky cleaned up things as I saw them.
+This was mostly generated using Claude - I haven't closely code reviewed it, and only cleaned up things as I saw them.
 It works, but it is janky.
 I may come back next year and make some tweaks, but it got the job done for now.

 ## Features